limbernie/limbernie.github.io/_posts/2018-02-02-g0rmint-walkthrough.md

 rm -rf cookie
 ```

 The real workhorse of the script is the `encode()` function.
 This function turns each ASCII characters of the command string into their ordinals.
-Each ordinal will go into the `chr()` function and concatenate back as a string.
+Each ordinal will go into the PHP `chr()` function and concatenate back as a string.
 This is to bypass `addslashes()` that was present in `config.php`.

 ![addslashes](/assets/images/posts/g0rmint-walkthrough/g0rmint-15.png)